 All about EndoBarrier

 EndoBarrier does exactly what it says on the tin.
 The device is a sleeve - a “barrier” - that is implanted into the upper half of the small intestine by means of an endoscopy procedure.
 The clever science is this: since the small intestine absorbs a lot of the nutrients from our food, the sleeve acts as a wall between food and the muscle, limiting the amount of nutrients absorbed by the body as a whole.
 What we observe in this intervention is genius.
 The particular food stuff (glucose, for instance) directly linked to hormone changes that correlate with diabetes are overlooked by the body.
-Early studies in Europe have confirmed the theoretical results: EndoBarrier can lower blood sugar levels, making it easier for patients with type 2 diabetes to lose weight and control their condition.
+Early clinical studies in Europe have confirmed the theoretical results: EndoBarrier can lower blood sugar levels, making it easier for patients with type 2 diabetes to lose weight and control their condition.

 Want to know more?
 Here’s an introductory video by GI Systems themselves that explains the device in full: